eladmeidar/SimpleStateMachine/README.md

 ### Callbacks / Events

-__SimpleStateMachine__ makes several callbacks available when defining a state and will fire them when a state transtion is made.
+__SimplerStateMachine__ makes several callbacks available when defining a state and will fire them when a state transtion is made.
 The available callbacks are:

 * `:before_enter`: runs before the state is entered.